RajeshMenonNano/Nat_Pho_Comment2023/README.md

 This is the supplementary information for comment to be published in Nature Photonics in 2023.
 Updated with the arxiv version that includes errata.
 Also I have uploaded the matlab files used to generate the correct plots.
+The updated supplement (after the errata) is in this file: supplemental-document-v5rev.pdf.